 If you are in the mood to serious romp down the road, up a hill or smash on the freeway, bump it up to Sport+ Mode.
 At this point, you will feel like you are driving a Supercharged Range Rover Sport, V8.
 Driving on the freeway with the PC in Sport+ is awesome.
 You can mob through traffic and switch lanes like a true boss.
 Sometimes, I really feel like it’s Supercharged.
 And yes, we did test-drive the Magnuson Supercharger when we were in Ventura.
 It’s obviously nothing like a Supercharger but god damn, is this thing cool!

-I am still in shock at what this $300 gadget can do to make driving the 4Runner so much fun.
+I am still in shock at what this $300 gadget can do.

 What did we miss?